System Operations Committee

 Steering Group IT & Tools, together with SOC Chair or Vice Chair, represents SOC in the Digital committee which coordinates the digital strategy at ENTSO-E level.

-Learn more about the operational Network Codes
+Learn more about Network Codes and the Clean Energy Package.

 Working Group Critical System Protection